xpqz/dyalog-docs/object-reference/docs/properties/cellset.md

 **Description**

-This property identifies which cells in a [Grid](../objects/grid.md) are *set* (i.e. have values) and which are empty.
+This property identifies which cells in a [Grid](../objects/grid.md) are *set* (that is, have values) and which are empty.
 Its purpose is to allow large numeric matrices containing blank cells to be displayed and edited efficiently.

 The CellSet property is a Boolean matrix with the same shape as the [Values](values.md) property.
 If an element of CellSet is 0, the cell is defined to be empty.
 Empty cells are displayed as blank and the cell contents by the [Values](values.md) property are ignored.